-- 4.6.1 BACT: None of the emission units at Palmer-Stendl Lease are subject to best available control technology (BACT) or new source performance standards (NSPS). - 4.6.2 MACT Subpart HH: On June 17, 1999, EPA promulgated Subpart HH, a National Emission Standards for Hazardous Air Pollutants (NESHAPS) for Oil and Natural Gas Production and Natural Gas Transmission and Storage.
-Information was submitted in June 2000 and supporting information in July 2000 indicating the Cat Canyon source was exempt from the requirements of this MACT based on 'black oil' production.
-The HVI South Cat Canyon source, which includes Palmer Stendl lease, is still exempt from the requirements of this MACT.

-4.6.3 MACT - Subpart EEEE: On August 27, 2003, EPA promulgated Subpart EEEE, a National Emission Standards for Hazardous Air Pollutants (NESHAPS) for Organic Liquids Distribution (Non-Gasoline).
-A District analysis determined that the requirements of this subpart are not applicable to oil and gas production facilities and thus do not apply to this facility.
+- 4.6.1 BACT: There are no emission units at Blochman Lease subject to best available control technology (BACT) or new source performance standards (NSPS). - 4.6.2 MACT Subpart HH: On June 17, 1999, EPA promulgated Subpart HH, a National Emission Standards for Hazardous Air Pollutants (NESHAPS) for Oil and Natural Gas Production and Natural Gas Transmission and Storage.
+HVI submitted information in June 2000 and supporting information in July 2000 indicating the Cat Canyon source was exempt from the requirements of this MACT based on 'black oil' production.
+The HVI South Cat Canyon source, which includes Blochman Lease, is still exempt from the requirements of this MACT. - 4.6.3 MACT Subpart EEEE: On August 27, 2003, EPA promulgated Subpart EEEE, a National Emission Standards for Hazardous Air Pollutants (NESHAPS) for Organic Liquids Distribution (Non-Gasoline).
+A District analysis determined that the requirements of this subpart are not applicable to oil and gas production facilities and thus do not apply to this facility. - 4.6.4 Proposed MACT Subpart DDDDD: Subpart DDDDD, Industrial, Commercial, and Institutional Boilers and Process Heaters.
+On September 13, 2004 EPA promulgated Subpart DDDDD, a National Emission Standards for Hazardous Air Pollutants (NESHAPS) for Industrial, Commercial, and Institutional Boilers and Process Heaters.
+HVI has existing small, gaseous fueled heaters (under 10.000 MMBtu/hr) at this facility, however, the subpart does not specify any emission limits or work practice standards for this class of units.
+Thus, no DDDDD requirements apply.

-4.7 Continuous Emissions Monitoring (CEMs)/Process Monitoring/CAM
+4.7 Continuous Emissions Monitors (CEMs)/Process Monitoring/CAM

-- 4.7.1 CEMs: There are no CEMs at this facility. - 4.7.2 Process Monitoring: In many instances, ongoing compliance beyond a single (snap shot) source test is assessed by the use of process monitoring systems.
+- 4.7.1 CEMS: There are no CEMs at this facility. - 4.7.2 Process Monitoring: In many instances, ongoing compliance beyond a single (snap shot) source test is assessed by the use of process monitoring systems.
 Examples of these monitors include: engine hour meters, fuel usage meters, water injection mass flow meters, flare gas flow meters and hydrogen sulfide analyzers.
 Once these process monitors are in place, it is important that they be well maintained and calibrated to ensure that the required accuracy and precision of the devices are within specifications.
-No process monitoring is required at Palmer-Stendl Lease. - 4.7.3 CAM: The HVI South Cat Canyon stationary source is a major source that is subject to the USEPA's Compliance Assurance Monitoring (CAM) rule (40 CFR 64).
+No process monitoring is required at Blochman Lease.

+4.7.3 CAM: The HVI South Cat Canyon stationary source is a major source that is subject to the USEPA's Compliance Assurance Monitoring (CAM) rule (40 CFR 64).
 Any emissions unit with uncontrolled emissions potential exceeding major source emission thresholds for any pollutant is subject to CAM provisions.
 Compliance with this rule was evaluated and it was determined that no emission units at this facility are currently subject to CAM.